harnoor497/IntegratedProject/README.md

 The SmartPack is our course project for WMDD-4885.
 It is an exciting opportunity for us to apply the knowledge and skills we have gained throughout the course.
 Our project aims to streamline event planning and improve organization by providing a user-friendly item tracking solution.

 ## Features
-- Feature 1: [Briefly describe a key feature of your project]
+- Feature 1: CheckList Creation
-- Feature 2: [Briefly describe another key feature of your project]
+- Feature 2: Community Checklist
-- Feature 3: [Briefly describe another key feature of your project]
+- Feature 3: Sharing list and reminders

 ## Technologies Used
 - Language: HTML, CSS, JavaScript